 If you want to cancel your SparkNotes account altogether, click here.
 If you merely wish to remove your personal information, click here to selectively remove the personal information from your profile.

-SparkNotes products are sold exclusively at Barnes & Noble.
-You can see our Barnes & Noble boutique here.
+SparkNotes products are sold at Barnes & Noble and other retail outlets.
+You can see our Barnes & Noble collection here.